Melaghar: Geography and climate

 Melaghar is situated in a low elevation of 11 meters.
 Melaghar has a tranquil climate most of the year.
 However, summertime can be excessively hot, dry, humid, and interspersed with rains and thunderstorms.
 Winter generally starts towards the end of November and lasts until February, where the temperatures can reach very low conditions.
 The monsoon season starts in April, during the Bengali month of Boishakh.
-During the monsoon season, Melaghar is inundated frequently due to excessive rainfall and flooding by the local rivers, most memorably by the 1993 and 2007 Tripura Floods.
+During the monsoon season, Melaghar is inundated frequently due to excessive rainfall and flooding by the local rivers, most memorably by the 1993, 2007 and 2024 Tripura Floods.

 Demographics

 Melaghar has a total population of 20,300 as of April 2017.
 Males constitute 51% of the population and females 49%.

 Melaghar has an average literacy rate of 91%, higher than the national average of 74.04%.
 Male literacy is 93%, and female literacy is 88%.

 The sex ratio of Melaghar is 984 females per 1000 males.

 A total of 11% of the population are under 6 years of age.
-Whilst the majority speak Bengali, Melaghar is also home to Bengali-speaking tribes and also Hindi, as some of them are Bihari.
+While the majority speak Bengali, Melaghar is also home to Bengali-speaking tribes and also Hindi, as some of them are Bihari.